Help us improve your experience.

 • request system reboot

-To upgrade node 0 and make it available in the chassis cluster, manually reboot node 0.
-Node 0 does not reboot automatically.
+To complete the upgrade and make node 0 available in the chassis cluster after ISSU, you must manually reboot node 0.
+Node 0 does not reboot automatically as part of the ISSU process.

 Log Error Messages used for Troubleshooting ISSU-Related Problems